Scientists warn of bad year for fires in Brazil's Amazon and wetlands

 This year’s drought in the Pantanal is more severe and widespread than what the region saw in 2020, the data show.

-"The rainy season is already finished and it was a bad rainy season," said Marcelo Seluchi, a meteorologist in INPE's disaster monitoring center.
-"The fire season will probably be bad."
+“The rainy season is already finished and it was a bad rainy season,” said Marcelo Seluchi, a meteorologist in the Science Ministry’s disaster monitoring center.
+“The fire season will probably be bad.”

 Fires and deforestation in the Amazon rainforest have surged since right-wing President Jair Bolsonaro took power in 2019, calling for more development in the region.